brenfrrs/zoom_host_key_solver/README.md

 Depending on your screen resolution, you may need to remove '*.5' in the coordinates located on lines: 66, 73, 76, 89, and 92.

-This script is for educational purposes and was created as a way to learn the fundamentals of pyautogui.
+This script is for educational purposes and was created as a way to learn the fundamentals of pyautogui and permutation.